 The degree to which the student is to be integrated into the general classroom setting is dependent upon the identified needs of the student.
 This placement is to occur unless the nature of the needs are so severe that this cannot be satisfactorily achieved, even with supplementary aids and services.
 If the placement is in another building, the appropriate educational placement will be as close to the student’s home as reasonably possible.

-Within the district, a continuum of alternative placement options exists spanning within a class, resource room, self-contained, home-bound and out-of-district provisions.
-These options are intended to address the individual needs of students and they are considered according to the following process:
+Within the district, a continuum of alternative placement options exists spanning within a general education class or regular early childhood program, resource room, self-contained, home-bound, and out-of-district provisions.
+Based on individual student need, evaluation data, IEPs and other team considerations, students are served within a variety of settings including individual instruction, small group instruction with peers, whole group instruction in special education settings and/or general education settings, always ensuring the least restrictive environment.
+These options are intended to address the individual needs of students, including preschool students with disabilities, and they are considered according to the following process

 The placement of each student with a disability will be determined annually, or sooner if appropriate, by the IEP team.